Eiffel Tower closed as snow blankets Paris

-Paris (CNN)The Eiffel Tower was shuttered to tourists as heavy snowfall snarled traffic in Paris, bringing the city of lights to a standstill on Wednesday.
+Paris (CNN)The Eiffel Tower was shuttered to tourists as heavy snowfall snarled traffic in Paris, bringing the City of Light to a standstill on Wednesday.

 Photographs shared by the Eiffel Tower's official Twitter account showed the French capital blanketed in white.

 The exceptional snowfall caused chaos on roadways across Paris, with a record 700km (430 miles) of traffic jams recorded on Tuesday evening, CNN affiliate BFM TV reported.
-Public transportation was also halted.
+Public transportation also was halted.

 Authorities opened emergency shelters to accommodate stranded commuters, a spokesman for the Ministry of Interior, Frederic de Lanouvelle, said.

-"The situation is complicated, it's even quite exceptional," de Lanouvelle said on French national radio France Info on Wednesday.
+"The situation is complicated, it's even quite exceptional," de Lanouvelle said on national radio France Info.

 "We're asking drivers not to use their cars this morning."

 De Lanouvelle said 46 emergency shelters were opened to homeless people and others caught out in the winter weather on Tuesday night, housing about 1,000 people.
-Hundreds were also sheltered at train stations and airports.
+Hundreds were sheltered at train stations and airports.

 Some 2,500 emergency services staff were deployed to restore order as quickly as possible, De Lanouvelle added.